 South East Dermatology Telehealth Platform

 Patient and community safety is our priority.
 During the COVID-19 pandemic we want to ensure that we continue to offer our specialist Dermatology service.
-To minimise the risk of community transmission we are now offering Telehealth consultations.
+To minimise the risk of community transmission, some of our dermatologists are offering Telehealth consultations.

 The consultations are available to both new and our existing patients.